Sustainability → Umbrella Hub Arrangements → Sustaining Umbrella Hub Arrangements

 UHOs can support their subsidiary organizations by increasing participant enrollment and retention in National DPP lifestyle change programs.
 For example, UHOs can work with health care providers to increase referrals to the subsidiary organizations’ programs.
 UHOs can also support subsidiary organizations with best practices to increase enrollment in programs, such as implementing effective strategies for outreach to eligible individuals.
 To improve retention, UHOs can support subsidiary organizations with best practices such as providing engaging and culturally relevant curricula.
 For more information on the recruitment and retention of National DPP lifestyle change program participants, see the Recruitment and Referral and the Retention pages of the Coverage Toolkit.

-Identifying Additional Partners
+Identify Additional Partners

 State public health departments and Medicaid agencies can help promote UHAs to increase uptake of the National DPP lifestyle change program across the state and foster sustainability.
-State public health departments and Medicaid agencies often partner to host meetings and webinars for CDC-recognized organizations, Medicaid managed care organizations (MCOs), health care providers, and other stakeholders on how to engage with the National DPP lifestyle change program.
+State public health departments and Medicaid agencies often partner to host meetings and webinars for CDC-recognized organizations, Medicaid managed care organizations (MCOs), health care providers, and other potential partners on how to engage with the National DPP lifestyle change program.
 Additionally, public health and Medicaid personnel can take a proactive approach in identifying CDC-recognized organizations that may be interested in serving as the UHO and/or organizations that might benefit from being subsidiaries or match potential UHOs with potential subsidiary organizations.

-Recruiting and Retaining Subsidiary Organizations
+Recruit and Retain Subsidiary Organizations

 Finally, UHOs can retain existing subsidiaries by providing additional support.
 By understanding the needs and suggestions of subsidiary organizations, UHOs can help subsidiary organizations to increase their organizational capacity, such as by identifying additional lifestyle coaches or helping subsidiary staff access lifestyle coach training.

-Engaging in Continuous Quality Improvements (CQI)
+Engage in Continuous Quality Improvements (CQI)